PlumpMath/EasingUtils/README.md

 # EasingUtils
-Interpolation utility, written in Python for Panda3D.
+Tweening utility, written in Python for Panda3D engine, suitable for scale and position animation.

 ###Content